Skip to main content

 How can I access Patchs through the NHS App?

-View step instructions on signing up to PATCHS using the NHS App here.
+View step instructions on signing up to Patchs using the NHS App here.

 I don’t have the NHS App, can I still use Patchs?